Costa Rica vacations

 Beautiful Adventure Honeymoons Start Here on the Pacuare

-This special package – just for honeymooners – includes the private honeymoon suite, rafting on the Pacuare River or hiking into the lodge if rafting is not your thing, and a private candlelight dinner.
+This special package – just for honeymooners – includes the private honeymoon suite, rafting on the Pacuare River or hiking into the lodge if rafting is not your thing, and all activities at the lodge.
 You’ll stay in our private and secluded Honeymoon Suite, complete with your own private, covered riverside balcony, hammock, and sitting area.

 The Honeymoon Suite has a king bed, walk-in stone-tiled shower, and view of the river from both the bedroom and the shower.